 The sphincter between the esophagus and stomach isn’t working properly

 Between the tube that carries our food to our stomach (the esophagus) and the stomach itself, there is a group of muscles called the lower esophageal sphincter (LES).
-The role of these muscles is to close tightly after food passes through and prevent stomach acid from shooting up into the esophagus.
-This is an involuntary response that happens naturally; however, it is possible for the LES to become weak or not close properly, meaning acid can inappropriately be sent backward from the stomach.
+The role of these muscles is to close tightly after food passes through.
+As well as prevent stomach acid from shooting up into the esophagus.
+This is an involuntary response that happens naturally.
+However, it is possible for the LES to become weak or not close properly.
+Meaning acid can inappropriately be sent backward from the stomach.